CompEvol/beast2-site/_posts/2022-02-01-debugging-beauti-templates.md

 If your template is not there, it is possibly in the wrong place: BEAUti templates are expected to be located in the package subdirectory called `templates` in an XML file.

+### Solution

 If the template is in the right place, you might need to reset the class path by using the `File/Clear Class Path` menu in BEAUti, and restarting BEAUti.

 ### Reason: subtemplate is not merged at right place

 Possibly, there is a typo in the mergepoint, or the main template being loaded does not have an appropriate merge point defined.
 An error message is shown indicating the template is ignored.
-When adding X to the mergpoint in the OBAMA template, it looks like this:
+When adding X to the mergepoint in the OBAMA template, it looks like this:

 ```
 Cannot find merge point named aux-sitemodel-panelsX from OBAMA.xml in template.
 MergeWith ignored.
 ```

+### Solution

+Fix typo in the mergewith attribute.

 ### Reason: substitution model subtemplate has not implemented `SubsitutionModel.canHandleDataType` method

 Substitution models are only shown when it is compatible with the datatype of the alignment.
 This is determined by BEAUti by inferring the datatype of the partition, and calling the `canHandleDataType` method with the datatype that was found.
 If the `canHandleDataType` is not (correctly) implemented, BEAUti assumes that the substitution model is not compatible and therefore should not be shown in the drop down box.

+### Solution

+Implement the `SubsitutionModel.canHandleDataType` method.

 ## The template shows up but cannot be selected